dotnet/orleans-docs/src/docs/grains/timers_and_reminders.md

 Cancel the timer by disposing it.

-A timer will cease to trigger if the activation is deactivated or when a fault occurs and its silo crashes.
+A timer will cease to trigger if the grain is deactivated or when a fault occurs and its silo crashes.

 Important Considerations